Sociocracy 3.0 - A Practical Guide For Evolving Agile and Resilient Organizations

 Self-Governance: People governing themselves within the constraints of a domain.

-Semi-Autonomy: The autonomy of people to create value, limited by the constraints of their domain (including the influence of the delegator and of representatives), and by objections from others.
+Semi-Autonomy: The autonomy of people to create value within their domain, further limited by their own governance decisions, and objections (including those of the delegator and of representatives).